 How do people sign up and what can they expect?

 BEN: A good place to start is coming to one of the taster events we’ll be holding this year.
 Mindfulness is a set of practices which lead to experiences.
 These experiences are felt in the body and sensed by the mind and the heart.
 So, we encourage people to be curious and try it for themselves.
 If you can’t make any of the tasters that’s also okay, you can still register for a place on one of the courses.
 The courses will take the form of four half-day Saturday retreats two weeks apart, with daily home practice, and an online session between retreats for people to check in with each other.

 For more details email firstname.lastname@example.org or call 0800 587 802.

-*The course is free with a refundable £50 ( £25 concessions) deposit on completion of the course and evaluation.
+*The Taster session is FREE to all who book, and the 8 week course is free with a refundable £50 ( £25 concessions) deposit on completion of the course and evaluation.

 In 2019, Spectra received funding from PHE’s HIV Innovation Fund to deliver a high-intensity, group-based intervention called Mindfulness-Based Chemsex Recovery (MBCR).
 The programme worked with men struggling with chemsex addiction to support their treatment gains and maintain ongoing recovery and well being.

 Click on Download to get a full copy of the report: